warwickcoding/ruby/session_2/README.md

 ####Exercise 2
 - Create a new file and name it `exercise_2.rb`
 - Look into string interpolation
-- Repeat excecise 1 but this time using string interpolation
+- Repeat exercise 1 but this time using string interpolation

 ####Exercise 3
 - Create a new file and name it `exercise_3.rb`